mbzebra/info/README.md

 10. **Support**:
    - The experimentation platform should provide mechanisms for users to receive help when they encounter problems or have questions.

-> Remember, the design and feature set of the experimentation platform will heavily depend on the specific needs and use cases.